Welcome to Stocked.

 Investigate the need for a secondary user, allowing business owners to claim their establishment.

-Investigate partnership options with popular alternative milk brands and grocery stores to generate a profit for the app.
+How might we create partnerships with popular alternative milk brands to generate a profit for the app.

 How many times a month do users access the app?